 What is presumed to be the same individual returned to Foulness in February 1958.
-Black Brant is the northwestern Canadian Arctic, Alaskan and northeastern Siberian form of Brent Goose.
+Black Brant is the northwestern Canadian Arctic, Alaskan and northeastern Siberian form of Brent Goose where it breeds on low coastal barren tundra.
 Some regard it as a potential candidate for full species status.